 Humanitarian workers in Yemen give their estimates of how many innocent people could die as a result of this blockade.
 By the time our communities gather to celebrate the Festival of Lights, 50,000 Yemeni children could starve to death.
 By Purim – 150,000.
 Their parents, their grandparents, they too will be consumed.

 It is impossible to discuss the Yemen crisis and speak only of the violence the Saudis are inflicting on civilians.
-We must not endorse or whitewash the Houthi rebels, who shell residential neighborhoods, kidnap and execute their critics and recruit child soldiers.
+We must not endorse or whitewash the Houthi rebels, who shell residential neighborhoods, kidnap and execute child soldiers.
 We should not let Iran off the hook for sending them arms and trainers.
 The true scale of Iranian involvement is debatable and there are signs it is exaggerated by the Saudis to increase American support.
 But even if it isn’t and the Houthis are a pure Iranian proxy, in what moral reckoning does that justify starving all the Yemenis around them to death?

 I am extremely reluctant to equate any modern event to the Holocaust.
 But today I believe it is appropriate: the number of Yemeni lives that could be lost in the coming months is entirely comparable.
 Beyond the sheer numbers, the cruelty and indifference which with Yemenis are being starved also invokes the horrors of the Shoah.